Cyclical Works & Major Repairs

 Between 2003 and 2012 we carried out refurbishment works to bring all the homes we manage to the "availability standard" set by Islington Council.
 The refurbishment and improvement works were carried out by United House who are part of the Partners team.
 They included items such as roof, windows, damp works and external painting and decorating.

-For the remainder of our contract we will carry out cyclical decoration and repairs to buildings every 5-7 years as well as carry out large renewal, repair and maintenance jobs as they are required.
+For the remainder of our contract we will carry out cyclical decoration and repairs to buildings every 5-7 years (PFI1 only) as well as carry out large renewal, repair and maintenance jobs as they are required.
 This may include work to external brickwork, the roof, communal windows and internal decorations.
 Under the terms of your lease, you must contribute towards the cost of this work as a service charge.
 However, you pay for it in a different way to your normal yearly service charge.
 You can view the annual provisional programme here.